 Program modifications via the Forever GI Bill permit certain active duty applicants to use the Yellow Ribbon program beginning in the year 2022.
 Full-time attendance is not a requirement to receive Yellow Ribbon funds.
 Enrollment in this program is first-come, first-served.
 It is important to apply as early as possible.

 What does it take to qualify for this program?

 - You must be eligible for the maximum benefit rate under the Post-9/11 GI Bill.

-- You must not be on active duty or a spouse using transferred entitlement.
+- You must not be on active duty or an active duty spouse using transferred entitlement.
 Exceptions apply to this rule starting in 2020 (see above).

 - Your school must agree to participate in The Yellow Ribbon Program.

 - Your school must certify your enrollment to the VA and provide Yellow Ribbon Program information.

 The Department of Veterans Affairs announces a list of participating Yellow Ribbon schools on a yearly basis.
 These schools are announced in July of each year, and that list is effective for each new school year starting in August of the same year.